-Mashpi’s weather and location protect guests from tropical diseases
+Mashpi’s weather and location can help protect guests from tropical diseases

 Tropical diseases are virtually unheard of at Mashpi Lodge.
-Tropical diseases typically spread when an insect bites a person who already has the disease, then bites someone who does not.
-The local topography at Mashpi Lodge also helps in the sense that there is very little wind blowing in from other areas, so disease-carrying insects are not blown in from other regions.
-The little wind that is present is convective by nature – local winds caused by local temperature differences – which also acts as an additional shield, as this natural phenomenon keeps insects from other areas from being blown into the region.
+Tropical diseases typically spread when an insect bites someone who already has the disease, then bites someone who does not.
+The local topography at Mashpi Lodge also helps because there is very little wind blowing in from other areas, so disease-carrying insects are not blown in from other regions.
+The slight wind that is present is convective by nature – local winds caused by local temperature differences – which also acts as an additional shield, as this natural phenomenon keeps insects from other areas from being blown into the region.

-When infected insects are not blown in, the risk of infection is virtually eliminated.
-Contrary to commonly held beliefs, monkeys and primates are not infected by the viruses that affect us and, as a result, they cannot transmit the diseases themselves.
-Additionally, Mashpi Lodge is located in the rugged foothills of the Andes and is surrounded by steep slopes, meaning there is very little sitting water in the area, minimizing the potential breeding grounds for mosquitos.
+When infected insects are not blown in, the risk of infection is greatly reduced.
+Contrary to commonly held beliefs, monkeys and primates are not infected by the viruses that affect us, and, as a result, they cannot transmit these diseases themselves.
+Additionally, Mashpi Lodge is located in the rugged foothills of the Andes and the rugged foothills mean there is very little sitting water in the area, minimizing the potential breeding grounds for mosquitos.